 Residential mortgages with an LTV ratio greater than 60 per cent of the original valuation are covered by a supplementary agreement.
-This gives the owner banks a deadline of 31 days for transferring mortgages which exceed an LTV ratio of 75 per cent or for documenting the updated collateral value of the relevant mortgaged residence if a not insignificant depreciation in value has occurred.
-To the extent that the relevant mortgage remains part of the cover pool after the deadline, the owner bank undertakes to provide EBK with a credit limit corresponding to the total of those parts of the mortgage which exceed a 75 per cent LTV ratio.
+This gives the owner banks a deadline of 31 days for transferring mortgages which exceed an LTV ratio of 80 per cent or for documenting the updated collateral value of the relevant mortgaged residence if a not insignificant depreciation in value has occurred.
+To the extent that the relevant mortgage remains part of the cover pool after the deadline, the owner bank undertakes to provide EBK with a credit limit corresponding to the total of those parts of the mortgage which exceed a 80 per cent LTV ratio.

-An overview was established at 31 December 2021 of the outstanding residential mortgage portfolio compared with the valuation of the mortgage collateral at origination.
-This shows that the company has mortgages within the following collateral bands.
+An overview was established at 31 December 2022 of the outstanding residential mortgage portfolio compared with the valuation of the mortgage collateral at origination.
+Figure 10 shows the original LTV ratios for the company's mortgages.